jimmc414/1filellm/README.md

 ## System Requirements and Installation

 ### Prerequisites
-Before using the LLM Content Harvester, ensure you have the following dependencies installed:
+Before using the LLM Content Collector, ensure you have the following dependencies installed:
 ```bash
 pip install requests nbformat nbconvert nltk PyPDF2 tiktoken pyperclip
 ```